mwshinn/PyDDM/doc/quickstart.rst

 Now that we have loaded these data, we can fit a model to them.

 First, we want to let the drift rate vary with the coherence.
-To do so, we must subclass :class:`.Mu`.
-Each subclass must contain a name (a short description of how mu varies), required parameters (a list of the parameters that must be passed when we initialize our subclass, i.e. parameters which are passed to the constructor), and required conditions (a list of conditions that must be present in any data when
+To do so, we must subclass :class:`.Drift`.
+Each subclass must contain a name (a short description of how drift varies), required parameters (a list of the parameters that must be passed when we initialize our subclass, i.e. parameters which are passed to the constructor), and required conditions (a list of conditions that must be present in any data when